Yutharaj/Yutharaj/README.md

 ## About Me 🚀

-I'm Yuthara Jayanetti, a passionate Data Scientist and Python Developer from Colombo, Sri Lanka.
+I'm Yuthara Jayanetti, a passionate Data Science Undergraduate from Colombo, Sri Lanka.
 I specialize in transforming data into actionable insights and am currently focused on:

 - 📚 Data Science and Machine Learning
-- 🐍 Python Development
 - 📊 Data Visualization
 - 🤖 AI/ML Projects